 The only way to meaningfully reduce cyber attacks is to aggressively eliminate vulnerabilities, monitor network, and system infrastructures, and ensure employees understand their company’s cybersecurity policies.
 While it’s true that every production environment has its own unique challenges, there are a variety of general practices that can help manufacturers avoid data loss, production disruptions, and network outages.
 Here are four steps for improving your cyber attack prevention plan:

 Step 1: Conduct a full-scale risk assessment

-- Create a knowledge base for all internet-connect devices
+- Create a knowledge base for all Internet-connected devices

 - Check the status of firewall and antivirus protocols

 - Identify specific cyber threats (data loss, unauthorized access, malware, etc.)

-- Categorize each threat on the basis of potential impact
+- Categorize each threat based on the potential impact

 Step 2: Update IoT device credentials

 While most IT professionals tend to focus on network-level security, manufacturers must also pay close attention to the risks posed by IoT devices themselves.
-Nearly all environmental sensors, wireless security cameras and smart appliances come with default settings and credentials that hackers can easily exploit.
+Nearly all environmental sensors, wireless security cameras, and smart appliances come with default settings and credentials that hackers can easily exploit.
 Once an unauthorized user gains access to your IoT equipment, they can download harmful programs that will add your devices to their botnet or destroy them completely.
-For example, researchers from Akamai recently discovered a new strain of malware that is able to wipe out IoT devices’ storage, drop firewall rules, reset network configurations and halt all internal operations, ZDNet reported.
-The only way to prevent these sort of attacks is to change the username and passwords of all internet-connected devices before they are deployed, as a single unprotected endpoint could cause major disruption.
+For example, Akamai researchers recently discovered a new strain of malware that can wipe out IoT devices’ storage, drop firewall rules, reset network configurations and halt all internal operations, ZDNet reported.
+The only way to prevent these sorts of attacks is to change the username and passwords of all internet-connected devices before they are deployed.
+A single unprotected endpoint could cause major disruption.

 Step 3: Aggressively manage access privileges